tpcofficial/almace-scaffolding/_app/_posts/note/2021-03-08-an-overview-on-object-oriented-programming.md

 One can extend an existing class, using a class as a template for another class.

-This decreases code replication and allows for simpler implementation of objects.
+This decreases code replication and allows for a simpler implementation of objects.
 Having a generic class makes it easier to implement multiple similar classes- we can reuse an existing class, using it's attributes and methods, without affecting the original code.

 ```none